Rahmerh/kafka-integration-examples/README.md

 - [Redisinsight](https://redis.io/docs/stack/insight/)
   - [`localhost:2002`](http://localhost:2002)

 I personally recommend [kaskade](https://github.com/sauljabin/kaskade) as an awesome TUI to view your kafka topics.
-For installation and configuration, view the linked github page.
+Configuration file is included.
+Install the tool (see link for instructions) and run this command in the root of this repo: `kaskade kaskade.yml`

 ### Redisinsight setup